pscedu/ml4docs/DATA_README.md

                   └── *.jpg (282 images)

 /pylon5/pscstaff/myilmaz/Stamps_Data/original_stamps_images is the location of the original 100 training images but resized to 1200x1800.
-There are no annotations in this folder, just images, although these images were annotated when they were a larger size (6000x4000).
+There are no annotations in this folder, just images, although these images were human-annotated for stamps when they were a larger size (6000x4000).
 These images can be used for adding page annotations using LabelMe.